Table of Contents

 Board review style answer #2

-D. In situ mantle cell neoplasia is characterized by cyclin D1 positive B cells restricted to the mantle zone of reactive appearing lymphoid tissue.
+D. Preserved lymphoid architecture.
+In situ mantle cell neoplasm is characterized by cyclin D1 positive B cells restricted to the mantle zone of reactive appearing lymphoid tissue.
 Lymphoid architecture is preserved.
-Expansion of the mantle zone, complete replacement of the mantle zone or significant extension into the interfollicular region or germinal center by cyclin D1 positive B cells warrants a diagnosis of mantle cell lymphoma rather than in situ mantle cell neoplasia.
-A monoclonal proliferation of BCL2 positive B cells confined to germinal centers in a hyperplastic appearing lymphoid follicle is consistent with in situ follicular neoplasia.
+Answers A and B are incorrect because prominent expansion of the mantle zone, complete replacement of the mantle zone or significant extension into the interfollicular region or germinal center by cyclin D1 positive B cells warrants a diagnosis of mantle cell lymphoma rather than in situ mantle cell neoplasm.
+Answer C is incorrect because a monoclonal proliferation of BCL2 positive B cells confined to germinal centers in a hyperplastic appearing lymphoid follicle is consistent with in situ follicular B cell neoplasm.

 Comment Here